 We’ve actually developed different messaging for the personas mentioned based not on where they work, but instead on where in the business they work.
 For execs and c-suite, our elevator pitch is:

-I'm with Element Three, a firm of smart marketers.
-Our sweet spot is working with companies that are at a tipping point of growth—their customer experience and go-to-market strategy no longer serve who they're becoming.
+I’m with Element Three, a consultancy that works to transform brands and generate demand in the marketplace.
+Our sweet spot is working with companies that are at a tipping point of growth—their customer experience and go-to-market strategy no longer serve who they’re becoming.
 We help companies tell a clear story and build a predictable marketing and sales engine.

 And for the marketer, we’ll say:

 I work at Element Three.
 Our sweet spot is working with companies that are at a tipping point of growth.
 We help them figure out their story, what makes them stand out from the rest; their strategy, what to do with the time & money available for marketing; and set up scorecards so we both know what’s working and what isn’t.

 The brand research we’ve done has given us deep insight into the businesses and types of people we work best with, what we can provide them, and what they want to hear from us.
 And all of that is now built into not just our new brand, but our sales and business strategy going forward.

 I’d say there are three major things that we learned about ourselves in going through our rebranding process.
 We learned a lot more than that, obviously, but these are the major takeaways that resonate throughout everything we’re doing now.